-If you had to choose ONE product that would give your Pomeranian more happiness than you could have thought possible, it’s the humble playpen.
+If you had to choose ONE product that would give your Pom more happiness than you could have thought possible, it’s the humble Pomeranian pen.

-A great playpen with the right set-up can affect your Pom’s daily life in a variety of ways so let’s have a look at the reasons for this.
+A great playpen with the right set-up can affect your Pom’s daily life in a variety of ways so let’s have a look at the reasons for this and what is the best Pomeranian playpen for a Pom dog.

 The positive news is that they’re rarely used today because they’re small, claustrophobic in nature and can cause emotional and physical stress in your dog.

-The Top Four Benefits of Exercise Playpens for Pomeranians (counting down):
+The Top Four Benefits of a Pomeranian Pen (counting down):

-1. Separation Anxiety (SA).
+- 1. Pomeranian Separation Anxiety.
 This is a major problem with dogs, especially puppies if they haven’t lived with you for long.
 The playpen is designed to keep him happy and ease any anxiety he may feel.
 Most breeds face this at times but for some reason, Pomeranians are more prone to it as they’re developed as lap dogs, in need of human interaction as much as possible.
 They may feel lost, lonely and have overwhelming feelings of isolation.

 Creating a safe, comfortable environment will ease these feelings.
 Bigger spaces can make it worse.
 If he has the whole house to himself, that is worse than only having his pen.
 A good quality bed, toys, food and water and room to move are all aspects of a playpen that need to be designed properly.